Crinibus/overwatch/README.md

 Message me if you want the most updated version.

-Please if you try my script, then give feedback.
+If you try my script, please give feedback.
 I'm fairly new to Python.